Contents Functions Index Previous Next PDF

 Description

-iicom is a standard UI command function which performs operations linked to the data visualization within the iiplot interface.
-Commands (see the commode help for hints on how to build commands and understand the variants discussed in this help) are text strings telling iicom what to do.
+Commands are text strings telling iicom what to do.
 If many iiplot figures are open, one can define the target giving an iiplot figure handle ci as a first argument.

-When needed, iicom uses data stored in a stack (see section 3.1.2). iicom does not modify data.
+iicom uses data stored in a stack (see section 2.1.2). iicom does not modify data.
 A list of commands available through iicom is given below.
 These commands provide significant extensions to capabilities given by the menus and buttons of the iiplot command figure.
-A tutorial can be found in section 3.1.

 Commands

-Command chaining.
+The commode help details generic command building mechanisms.
 Commands with no input (other than the command) or output argument, can be chained using a call of the form iicom(';Com1;Com2'). commode is then used for command parsing.

 Change current axes. cax i makes the axis i (an integer number) current. ca+ makes the next axis current.
 For example, iicom(';cax1;show rea;ca+;show ima') displays the real part of the current FRFs in the first axis and their imaginary part in the second.
 (See also the iicom Sub command).
 The button indicates the number of the current axis.
 Pressing the button executes the ca+ command.

-Next/Previous.
+Next/Previous .
 These commands/buttons are used to scan through plots of the same kind.
 For iiplot axes, this is applied to the current data sets.
 For feplot axes, the current deformation is changed.
 You can also increment/decrement channels using the + and - keys when the current axis is a plot axis or increment by more than 1 using iicom('ch+i').

 Display channels/poles/deformations i.
-Channels refer to columns of datasets, poles or deformations. ch / chc respectively define the indices of the channels to be displayed in all / the current drawing axes.
+Channels refer to columns of datasets, poles or deformations. ch / chc respectively define the indices of the channels to be displayed in all /the current drawing axes.
 The vector of indices is defined by evaluating the string i.
 For example iicom ch[1:3], displays channels 1 to 3 in all axes.

 These commands are used to manipulate datasets.